 - 1. Turn the winch handle to raise and lower the auger.
 The winch must make a clicking sound when raising the auger.
 If clicking sound stops, retain grip on handle, lower the auger fully and repair winch. - 2.
 When lowering, if the cable becomes slack before auger is in full down position, this indicates that the track shoe is stuck.
+Do not continue to turn the winch handle counter-clockwise because it will disengage the brake mechanism and create an unsafe condition.
+Too much slack in the cable may cause the auger to drop suddenly.
 To correct the problem, reverse the winch and raise the auger until the cable is taut and the track slides normally.
 Do not lubricate the winch brake discs. - 3.
 After lowering the auger, always tighten the brake lock by turning the winch handle clockwise at least two clicks. - 4.
-After lowering, rotate the winch handle until cable has light tension.
+Rotate the winch handle until the cable has light tension.